 The Views at Vivanco Winery

-The wines at Vivanco winery in the town of Briones were all good (especially the tempranillo-granache rosé and the Dinastia Vivanco Reserva) but the most memorable part of this visit was the stunning design of the winery and the sweeping vineyard/mountain views.
-Again, we ditched the tour and bought several wines and enjoyed them outside in the sun
+The wines at Vivanco winery in the town of Briones were all good (especially the Tempranillo-Granache rosé and the Dinastia Vivanco Reserva) but the most memorable part of this visit was the stunning design of the winery and the sweeping vineyard/mountain views.
+Again, our group ditched the tour and bought several wines and enjoyed them outside in the sun

 The Tapas Street in Logroño

 One of the best dinners I’ve had in Spain to date was in Logroño, the capital of La Rioja, where the famed Calle del Laurel is packed with more than 50 bars, each offering specialty tapas (actually, they call them pinchos outside of Madrid).
 It’s a crowded and jovial scene of eaters and drinkers poking into bars or ordering through a window and enjoying a caña (a little beer) and a pincho.
 Popular choices on this street include the embuchado, a Logroño delicacy of flash-fried lambs’ intestines.
 Obviously I passed on those.
 One of the first bars we stopped into had at least five vegetarian tapas, which, from my experience, is practically unheard of.
 I ordered them all and was full 10 minutes into our experience.
 (But later found a good number of the bars offered vegetarian options).
 Particularly good were the garlicky-buttery mushrooms on a piece of bread, and a spinach-cheese-nut ball that was creamy, crunchy and rich.

 To food.
 To wine.
 To life.
 To La Rioja,